Clearwater Criminal Defense Lawyer

 Is fighting a misdemeanor worth it?

 Yes.
 While a misdemeanor doesn’t seem so serious, it can still impact your life.
-From the fees and jail time to community service, you could be paying for a misdemeanor for a long time.
+From the fees and jail time to community service, you could be paying for a misdemeanor like a traffic ticket for a long time.
 Fight back before you’re charged with anything and protect yourself from that damage.

 Should I speak to the police after my arrest?